kernelwernel/VMAware/README.md

 > [!NOTE]
 > The library doesn't guarantee it'll be accurate.
+I've received a lot of false positives in the past from various people, and it's impossible to 100% detect a VM either due to:
+- VM artifacts such as system files being left from past VM usage depending on the brand
+- Unfamiliar mechanisms that are not widely known
+-

 If you found a false positive or a false negative then please create an issue with information on what your VM is, what OS you're using, and other relevant details.
 >